 Releasing early and often can make the difference between life and death for new age internet companies.
-Most of the successful dotcoms like Amazon, Google, Etsy etc do hundreds of deployments per day.
+Most of the successful dotcoms like Amazon, Google, Etsy do hundreds of deployments per day.
 If you are a small organization, your magnitude and frequency of deployments might not rival these big organizations, but it is always a good idea to release early and often.

 Enable a kill switch for all new features.
-Your app should have the ability to turn on and off features in seconds.
-This gives you the power to turn off a feature if you detect any problems with it in the early days.
+Your app should have the ability to turn on and off features in seconds; this gives you the power to turn off a feature if you detect any problems with it in the early days.